SynchronetBBS/sbbs/BUILDING.md

 - GTK+ User Interface Builder (GLADE) library and headers

 ### Instructions
-The `install/GNUmakefile` is normally used to both build and install Synchronet on UNIX-like systems in a single operation.
+The `install/install-sbbs.mk` file is normally used to both build and install Synchronet on UNIX-like systems in a single operation.

-`$ make -f path/to/install/GNUmakefile install SYMLINK=1`
+`$ make -f path/to/install/install-sbbs.mk SYMLINK=1`

 If you to build without installing or want to rebuild (e.g. after pulling upstream changes), then running `make` in the `src/sbbs3` directory is usually sufficient: